mzuniga58/RESTTemplate/Tutorial.md

      alt="Add New Server"
      style="float: left; margin-right: 10px;" /></p>
 <p>Select the database technology you want to connect to.
 Remember, we created our database in SQL Server, so choose SQL Server here.
 Then type in the name of your server, and select either Windows Authority or SQL Server Authority, whichever is appropriate to your installation.
 If you select SQL Server Authority, you will also need to enter your username and password.
 Once you have it all complete, click on the "check" button to ensure the wizard can talk to your database.
 Once you have established a connection, hit OK.</p>

-Now, your database is shown at the top of the Entity Model Generator dialog, and the list of databases on that server are shown in the left-hand list box.
+<p>Now, your database is shown at the top of the Entity Model Generator dialog, and the list of databases on that server are shown in the left-hand list box.
 Select the Bookstore database in that list.
 When you do, the list of tables for the Bookstore database should appear in the right-hand list.
 One of those tables should be the Categories table.
-Select that table.
+Select that table.</p>

-When you select that table, the "Render as Enum" checkbox becomes enabled.
+<p>When you select that table, the "Render as Enum" checkbox becomes enabled.
 If you click around on the other tables, you will notice that the "Render as Enum" checkbox becomes diabled, and you can't change it.
 Only certain tables are candidates for enum.
 If the table contains a single primary key of a numeric type, and contains a sinle string member, then that table is a candidate for enum.
 Not all tables of this nature are good representations of an enum, but this one is, as it as an int as the primary key and a single name field.
 It is essentially a key/value pair table, and it has a limited number of rows.
 Such tables are usually good candidates for an enum.
-You will have to know your data and choose appropriately.
+You will have to know your data and choose appropriately.</p>

-We know we want Category to be an enum, so select that table, check the "Render as Enum" checkbox and hit OK.
+<p>We know we want Category to be an enum, so select that table, check the "Render as Enum" checkbox and hit OK.</p>

-The generator will now generate an enum entity model for you.
+<p>The generator will now generate an enum entity model for you.</p>
 <details>
 <summary>The generated Category enum</Summary>
 <pre><code>using System;<br>